heihaheihahello/cse15l-lab-reports/lab-report-5-week-10.md

     ### **Analysis**:
     - **whose is correct**； By using the preview function, this "link" turns in `[a](url "tit")` and is not counted as link.
 So my `MarkdownParse` is wrong and the provided `MarkdownParse` is correct.
     - **analyze the bug**: If we look at the preview, it is interesting that `&quot;` turn in `"` in the preview instead of keeping the form of txt `&quot;`.
-When this `md` file turn into `html` file, all chars of `&quot;` will turn in `"` and prevent the contents inside `()` to be a link.
-In my `MarkdownParse`, I didn't check if the potential link contains `&quot;` and then cause this bug.
-In addition, after I search in the internet, there are many HTML Character Entities like this, like `&gt;` to `>`.
-    - **Solution**: One way to solve it is to add a check method which checks if a potential link contains any Character Entities like "&quot;".
-But this way seems unwise because there are tons of Character Entities.
-Comparing one by one is time-consuming.
-Maybe we can use another way.
-All these entities are in form of `&xxxx;` (start with `&` and end with `;`).
-I think we can use a check method to see if there is a one pair of `&` and `;` in the contents between `()`.
-This is exactly like the searching of `[]` pair and `()` pair.
-So it would not be hard to solve it.
-    >we can add a new method.
-Right before we append the link into final result, we can add the if statement of check html character entities inside this `if` statement:&darr;
+When this `md` file turn into `html` file, all chars of `&quot;` will turn in `"`.
+And if we delete the ` ` between `url` and `&quot;tit&quot;`, we can notice now this content seems as a link.
+And if we keep this space ` ` and delete one `;`, this content is not a link.
+So the conclusion is that the problem causing bug is not such html character entities of &quot;.
+The real problem causing bug is the space` ` between contents in `()`.
+    - **Solution**: So solve this bug, we need to check if there is ` ` between contents in `()`.
+Notice that we can not directly check if everything inside the `()` contans space ` ` because it is ok to add space before the link or after the link.
+We only need to check if there is space ` ` within the link.
+We can use the `.trim()` to clean the space` ` before and after the link.
+The `.trim()` will not affect the space` ` within the link.
+That is what we want.
+And then we can add a if statement to check if this cleaned potential link has space ` `.
+If so, this potential link is not a link and we will not add it into result.
+    >To fix it in my `MarkdownParse`, we can do revise here: &darr;

     ![Image](test1placetofix.jpg)
+    > before this `if` statement, we can use the `.trim()` to clean the potential link, and then in the checking condition of this `if` statement, we can add one more condition to check if this potential link contains ` `.
+If there exist space ` `, then we will not `add` this potential link.

     ---
     * ## **test 2-[577.md](577.md)**